-In negative amortization principal amount will increase because the borrower is making lower interest payment which they need to pay and this difference will be added to the principal amount and the gradually principal amount becomes more than value of assets and it is riskier if the borrower will not able to make payment in future also.
+In negative amortization principal amount will increase because the borrower is making lower interest payment which they need to pay and this difference will be added to the principal amount, and the gradually principal amount becomes more than the value of assets, and it is riskier if the borrower will not be able to make payment in future also.

 #2 – Payment of Interest on Interest

-– Since in negative amortization borrower are making interest payments less than the interest accrued on loan therefore remaining interest will be added to the principal and interest will be charged on this additional amount.
+– Since in negative amortization, borrowers are making interest payments less than the interest accrued on loan; therefore, the remaining interest will be added to the principal, and interest will be charged on this additional amount.
 It means the borrower has to make payment interest on interest.

-Negative amortization is a type of amortization in which borrower can choose to make payment as per his financial condition and it is not required to make the payment monthly equal installment as per standard amortization rate rather he can make lesser payment of interest but at the same time remaining interest amount will be added to the principal and borrower can make payment of total principal amount with interest at later period.
+Negative amortization is a type of amortization in which the borrower can choose to make payment as per his financial condition, and it is not required to make the payment monthly equal installment as per standard amortization rate.
+Rather he can make lesser payment of interest, but at the same time remaining interest amount will be added to the principal, and the borrower can make payment of the total principal amount with interest at a later period.

 This has been a guide to what is Negative Amortization and its definition.
 Here we discuss the example of negative amortization along with its benefits and drawbacks.
 You can learn more about finance from the following articles –